borglab/gtsam.org/_posts/2021-02-07-uncertainties-part2.md

 Additionally, the definition of the local and retract operations also have direct impact on the ordering of the covariance matrices, which also varies depending on the object.
 For instance, we discussed that `Pose2` use a _translation-then-orientation_ convention, while `Pose3` does _orientation-then-translation_.
 This is particularly important when we want to use GTSAM quantities with different software, such as ROS, which use a _translation-then-orientation_ convention for their 3D pose structures for instance ([`PoseWithCovariance`](http://docs.ros.org/en/melodic/api/geometry_msgs/html/msg/PoseWithCovariance.html)).

-The [final post](https://gtsam.org/2021/02/07/uncertainties-part3.html) will cover some final remarks regarding the conventions we defined and applications of the _adjoint_ of a Lie group.
-This will be very useful to properly transform covariance matrices defined for poses consistently with GTSAM's conventions.
+The [final post](https://gtsam.org/2021/02/07/uncertainties-part3.html) will cover some final remarks regarding the conventions we defined and applications of the _adjoint_ of a Lie group, which is quite useful to properly transform covariance matrices defined for poses.